MianReplicate/Custom-Flags-Framework/TEMPLATE-INFO.md

 Step 5.
 Give the prefab file to a unique name.
 Also change the name of the lua file to the same name.
 Then open the file and replace all instances of the file's old name to the new name you set.
 This is required since the framework keeps track of what mutators add what flags.

 Step 6.
 Test out your mutator to see if it all works.
 Export the mutator by pressing Ctrl + E while the prefab is selected.
 Afterwards, start Ravenfield through Steam.
 If you have too many addons to where it becomes tedius to start up Ravenfield constantly, Steam allows you to disable your addons via the properties menu in the "Workshop" tab for the game.
 Then run the custom map "Flag Viewer" to see if your mutator pops up.
+Make sure you have the Custom Flags Framework installed otherwise you will not see the map.

 Step 7.
 After confirming the mutator works fine, publish to Steam Workshop, and make sure you make this framework a dependency!
 If your mutator does not work fine, open the console (PGUP button) to see what the logs say.
 Usually you will get an error alongside a reason which tells you what you did wrong.
 If not, join the discord below.